Camping with Bedouins in Wadi Rum

 Enter the Captain’s Camp crew.
 These hilarious guys got us up dancing, singing, telling stories, and drinking tea all night long!

 In a country like Jordan where Muslim culture dominates, you shouldn’t wear skimpy clothing or drink alcohol.
 You’re welcome to drink alcohol if you’re not a Muslim, but if it’s just you and your Muslim friends, why would you want to be the lone drunk at the table?
-Other areas are more gray: though gambling is discouraged, a casino was authorized in 2007, so those who want to play casino games in Jordan may get the opportunity soon.

 It amazed me how much socializing we did without taking a single drink during my week in Jordan.
 I haven’t done that much socializing without alcohol since I was 19 and too shy to ask my older glee club friends to buy me booze.

 The sky was studded with more stars than you could ever imagine.
 I’ve only seen a night sky like that once in my life — on Don Det in Laos’s 4,000 Islands, another very isolated, rural destination.

 And with that incredible sky, I went to bed.

 The next morning, I was up at 5:00 AM to see the sunrise.
 And I was immediately rewarded for my early wakeup call – Wadi Rum looks different at every time of day, with the rocks turning different brilliant colors — but nothing compares to the beauty of the sunrise colors.

 The best way to view the sunrise?
 On top of a camel!